Your cart has expired remaining to complete your purchase

 Yannick Nézet-Séguin with The Met Orchestra Chamber Ensemble by Chris Lee

 The always-evolving Met Orchestra Chamber Ensemble features musicians from the legendary Met Orchestra in a variety of unique programs.
 Together, along with special guest artists from the Metropolitan Opera and beyond, they explore a boundless world of chamber music, adapting to fit the instrumental needs of any piece—from all-time classics to hard-to-find hidden gems and standout works by many of today’s significant composers.
-In this Sunday matinee, they perform works by American composers Caroline Shaw, Copland, Beach, G. Walker, Barber, and John Adams, joined by Yannick Nézet-Séguin as pianist and conductor.
+In this Sunday matinee, they perform works by American composers Caroline Shaw, Price, Beach, G. Walker, Barber, and John Adams, joined by Yannick Nézet-Séguin as pianist and conductor.

-Part of: The Met Orchestra Chamber Ensemble and United in Sound: America at 250
+Part of: United in Sound America at 250

 Performers